dradtke/blog/content/post/rusty-dynamic-loading.md

 errors more gracefully than just panicking.)

 Now that we have a handle to the application library, how do we use it?
-This part is actually a little tricky, since we lose a lot of type information when crossing process boundaries.
+This part is actually a little tricky since we lose a lot of type information when crossing process boundaries.
 The only utility provided for looking up a function in a dynamic library is the `symbol()` method, which returns a raw pointer to some type that you specify.
 But what type should we specify, and how do we safely dereference the raw pointer?

-After some wrangling with the type system, this is the best approach that I've been able to come up with:
+There are actually a few ways that you can do this, but after some wrangling with the type system, this is what I consider to be the best approach:

 {{<highlight rust>}}
 // In main(), right after opening the dynamic library.